Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 - Task 2: Install Microsoft Entra ID Connect
 - Task 3: Verify directory synchronization

-#### Task 1: Prepare Microsoft Entra ID DS for directory synchronization
+### Task 1: Prepare Microsoft Entra ID DS for directory synchronization

 In this task, you will connect to the Azure VM running Microsoft Entra ID DS domain controller and create a directory synchronization account.

-   > Before you start this task, ensure that the template deployment you started in the first exercise of this lab has completed.
+   >**Note**: Before you start this task, ensure that the template deployment you started in the first exercise of this lab has completed.

 1. In the Azure portal, set the **Directory + subscription** filter to the Microsoft Entra ID tenant associated with the Azure subscription into which you deployed the Azure VM in the first exercise of this lab.